 Sydney Airport is committed to improving active transport infrastructure in the airport precinct.
 The Five-Year Ground Transport Plan to 2024 includes additional measures to improve access to and connectivity of the active transport network.
 Sydney Airport is investigating potential inter-terminal and sub-regional links with Transport for NSW and local councils which will improve access to the airport precinct from surrounding transport nodes and major centres.

-Section 3.6.5 of the Airport Environment Strategy details our five-year ground transport action plan.
+Section 3.6.5 of the AES details our five-year ground transport action plan.